bjr909/bookjack/bookjack/README.md

 ## License

-This project is for personal use and development.
+This project is licensed under the MIT License.
+See LICENSE file for details.

+## App Store Compliance

+This app complies with App Store guidelines:
+- No DRM circumvention
+- Respects copyright laws
+- User-generated content only
+- No illegal content distribution
+- Privacy-focused design